JP Morgan under investigation in Monte Paschi probe - document

-The document, seen by Reuters, said the alleged crime was the obstruction of Italian regulators by an unknown JP Morgan employee relating to a 1 billion euro ($1.3 billion) hybrid financial instrument used to partly fund Monte dei Paschi's purchase of Antonveneta.
+The alleged crime is the obstruction of Italian regulators by an unknown JP Morgan employee relating to a 1 billion euro ($1.3 billion) hybrid financial instrument used to partly fund Monte dei Paschi's purchase of Antonveneta, the document, seen by Reuters, said.

-JP Morgan denied any wrongdoing and said it would defend itself vigorously.
-"We believe that JP Morgan and its employees acted correctly at all times," it said in an emailed statement.

-Monte dei Paschi is also under investigation in the probe for a range of alleged crimes including market manipulation and making false statements to the market, as are its former chairman Giuseppe Mussari, its former director general Antonio Vigni and seven other former bank employees.
+Monte dei Paschi is also under investigation in the probe into the Antonveneta deal, as are its former chairman Giuseppe Mussari, its former director general Antonio Vigni and seven other former bank employees.

-Under Italy's 231 law, a company can be held responsible if it is deemed that it failed to prevent, or attempted to prevent, a crime by an employee that benefited the company.
+Under Italy's 231 law, a company can be held responsible if it is deemed that it failed to prevent, or attempt to prevent, a crime by an employee that benefited the company.

 In the document, Italian prosecutors allege the JP Morgan employee failed to inform the Bank of Italy of a deal which they say violated requirements set by the central bank over the hybrid instrument, known as FRESH 2008.